 How to Handle Law School Debt

-Federal student loan payments have resumed.
-Whether you’re concerned about being able to manage your monthly payments or you’d just like to save money on interest, now is a great time to consider a new repayment plan.
+If you’re a law school graduate, you likely have student loan debt — 71% of law school grads do, with an average law school debt of $130,000, according to the Education Data Initiative.
+Whether you’re concerned about being able to manage your monthly payments or you’d like to save money on interest, now is a good time to consider a new repayment plan.

-Here, we’ll focus on two popular ways of paying off law school debt — refinancing and consolidating — and the pros and cons of each.
-Keep reading to learn which one is right for your situation.
+Here, we’ll focus on how to pay off law school debt using two popular methods— refinancing and consolidating — and the pros and cons of each.
+Keep reading to learn which one may be right for your situation.

 Law School Loan Refinance

-One drawback to refinancing federal student loans is losing access to certain federal protections: loan forgiveness programs, income-driven repayment plans, and forbearance options.
+One drawback to refinancing federal student loans is losing access to certain federal protections, such as loan forgiveness programs, income-driven repayment plans, and deferment options.
 That’s because when you refinance, you’re paying off one or more federal loans with a new, private loan.

 How to Refinance